TOTAL BONUSES:

 Do you get taxed on lottery winnings in the UK?
 You’ll be delighted to hear that the answer is no. You do not have to pay a tax when you purchase a lottery ticket, either online or in a land-based outlet.
 Is prize money taxable in the UK, then?
 No. Nothing you win or pay in relation to The National Lottery or Euro Millions is taxed in the UK.

 However, we must point out that if you play foreign lotteries through online lottery sites, the rules may be different.
-For instance, if you were to play the Mega Millions or US Powerball online, and you won, you will most likely have to pay tax on your winnings in the US as American lotteries are seldom ever tax-free.
+For instance, if you were to play the Mega Millions or US Powerball online, and you won, you will most likely have to pay tax on your winnings in the currency of bookmakers in the US, as American lotteries are seldom ever tax-free.
 In a sense, you’ve “made your money” over in the United States.
 Lotteries which are UK-based are always tax-free, though.

 Betting Tax in the UK in relation to gambling companies and casinos